TDEE Calorie Calculator - Enter your age, activity level , height and weight to find your TDEE

 TDEE is also known as Maintenance Calories or the Total Daily Calorie Expenditure

-Formula to Calculate your TDEE
+Formula to Calculate Daily Energy Expenditure

 TDEE (kcal/day) = BMR * physical activity level